-I guess there is always a chance that this may be the case, but for me that was never the question.
-It was more the recording of my family history and also the preserving of it as well.
-If I didn’t do this then who would?
+I guess there is always a chance that this may be the case, but for me, that was never the question.
+It was more the recording of my family history and also the preservation of it as well.

 Stories would have been lost and history would have been forgotten.
-Not only did I want to show who my ancestors were to the coming generations, but also to my brothers and their descendants as well.
+Not only did I want to show who my ancestors were to the coming generations, but also my brothers and their descendants as well.

 We though may find out that we are indeed related to someone famous.
 Or at least have a connection to someone famous.

 So Where Do I Begin You Ask?

-To be able to start drawing up a family tree you have to begin with yourself, the root.
+To start drawing up a family tree you have to begin with yourself, the root.
 Then you can climb up the tree and add your parents and then your grandparents, the branches of the tree.

 Sure we want to find out as much as we can but we also need to respect their privacy and not come across as intimidating.